 As it turns out, having been labeled now by western Culture as a "tradition" it is considered to be subject to be made-over in any way the culture comes to a consensus on.

 "Like moral disapproval, tradition alone proves nothing more than a state's desire to prohibit particular conduct," she wrote, citing Justice Antonin Scalia's dissent in a 2003 sodomy case, which stated that "'preserving the traditional institution of marriage' is just a kinder way of describing the State's moral disapproval of same-sex couples."Wait a minute, "tradition alone proves nothing more than a state's desire to prohibit particular conduct,"?
 It happens that, "nothing more than a state's desire to prohibit particular conduct," is one of the basic principles of government.
-She speaks as though it is somehow out of place for a government to prohibit particular conduct.
+She speaks as though it is somehow out of place for a government to prohibit particular conduct (same-sex marriage).
 There are tens of thousands (guess) of governmental laws prohibiting particular conduct.
-And is marriage merely a tradition.

 Marriage did not begin as a tradition (by anyone's definition), it just simply began.
-Men and women came together and formed a unique bond -- something that is hard to imagine happening if all were the same sex.
+Men and women came together and formed a unique formal bond.
 Marriage is least of all a tradition; it is an original union between the opposite sexes -- because they were opposite sexes.
-It did not start out as a tradition, but an original institution.
+It did not start out as a tradition, but an original condition.
 Granted, it is vulnerable to be labeled, regarded, and mishandled as a tradition.

-But it is still a description of a once original phenomenon, and that of a permanent opposite-sex union.
+But it is still a description of a once original unique phenomenon: a permanent opposite-sex union.
 It contains reproductive, ancestral, and other dimensions that a same-sex union cannot contain.
-A same-sex friendship commitment is a beautiful, deep, and potentially permanent commitment; but if it changes, the losses are temporary, people go on their way, no record needed, no one cares, other friendships await.
+A same-sex friendship/committment, on the other hand, is a beautiful, deep, and potentially permanent commitment; but if it changes, the losses are temporary, people go on their way, no record needed, no one cares, other friendships await.
 Regardless of what a marriage is or isn't, it contains reproductive potential with permanent genetic and historic ramifications -- past, present, and future, and therefore should be distinguished from a same-sex friendship.
 The two types of relationships have grounds not to be treated in the exact same way under the constitution.
-They consist of different animals, literally.
+They consist of different entirely different systems.